Milestone 4

 probability.png

 where W = 1 indicates that your receiving laser tag unit detects a ‘hit,’ and W = 0 indicates that it misses a detection.
 (This type of random variable is known as a Bernoulli random variable, and you probably recognize it as one of the simplest ways to model outcomes of a random experiment.)
-Missed detections may occur for a number of reasons.
+A hit may miss detection for a number of reasons.
 You should brainstorm several reasons why these occur while you conduct this experiment.

 Objective

-The purpose of this assignment is to apply probabilistic and statistical tools from STAT 201 to help you understand the reliability of your laser tag system (and your aim).
-If you need a review, Kahn academy has some good explanatory videos on statistics (I used them and found them helpful for this task).
+The purpose of this experiment is to apply probabilistic and statistical tools from STAT 201 to help you understand the reliability of your laser tag system (and your aim).

 Procedure

-1. First, select one laser tag unit to be your receiver and the other unit to be your transmitter.
+3. Select one laser tag unit to be your receiver and the other unit to be your transmitter.
+For each group, you do not need to switch transmit and receive roles and run the experiment again.
+Only one way is needed in this experiment.

 1. Does it make sense that these probabilities will be different?
 Hypothesize the relationships between these probabilities before you begin.
 That is, which one will be the largest, which one will be the smallest, and by about how much will they differ?
 How well do your estimates match your hypotheses?